 The device shall be mounted in its normal (upright) position on a pipe having a length equal to ten (10) times its inside diameter, and in a container as shown in Figure 2.
+Installation shall be in accordance with manufacturers' required installation instructions that comply with Section 4.2.3 of this standard.
+When a device is designed to accommodate multiple sizes, the device shall be installed on the largest nominal pipe size for which it is designed.
 All joints shall be sealed air tight.
-With the pressure inside of the container at 0 kPa (0 psig) as indicated by gauge #1, open valves #1 and #2.
+With the pressure inside of the container at 0 kPa (0 psig) as indicated by gauge #1, open valves

+#1 and #2.
 Gauge #1 shall read 0 kPa (0 psig) throughout the test.
-Open valve #3 to force $NO_2$ into the pipe and the device until the gas is emitted from valve #1.
+Open valve #3 to force NO2 into the pipe and the device until the gas is emitted from valve #1.
 Close valves #3, #2 and #1 in that order.
 Use valve #1 and/or valve #2 to adjust the internal pressure in the device to 0 kPa (0 psig) as indicated on gauge #2.
 Close valves #1 and #2 when gauge #2 is at 0 kPa (0 psig).
 Maintain an internal pressure in the device of 0 kPa (0 psig) for five (5) minutes.